FAANG/dcc-metadata/docs/faang_experiment_metadata.md

-##FAANG metadata - experiment specification
+# FAANG metadata - experiment specification

 This document describes the specification for all experiment metadata.
 You can find an overview of our metadata and archival plans in [the overview document](faang_metadata_overview.md).
 The [sample](faang_sample_metadata.md) and [analysis](faang_analysis_metadata.md) documents are also in this [git repo](https://github.com/FAANG/faang-metadata).
 Further guidance can be found on the [FAANG wiki pages](https://www.ebi.ac.uk/seqdb/confluence/display/FAANG/FAANG+Archive+Submission+guidelines), with specific guidance for submission of [sequencing data](https://www.ebi.ac.uk/seqdb/confluence/display/FAANG/Submission+of+sequencing+data).

 Experiments are expected to fall into two categories:

- 1. sequencing experiments, archived in an SRA database (hosted at [EMBL-EBI](https://www.ebi.ac.uk/ena), [NCBI](http://www.ncbi.nlm.nih.gov/sra/) and [DDBJ](http://trace.ddbj.nig.ac.jp/dra/index_e.html)).
+ 1. sequencing experiments, archived in an SRA (Sequence Read Archive) database (hosted at [EMBL-EBI](https://www.ebi.ac.uk/ena), [NCBI](http://www.ncbi.nlm.nih.gov/sra/) and [DDBJ](http://trace.ddbj.nig.ac.jp/dra/index_e.html)).
 Some of these submissions may be brokered by specialist services such as [ArrayExpress](https://www.ebi.ac.uk/arrayexpress/) and [GEO](http://www.ncbi.nlm.nih.gov/geo/)
  2. array experiments, archived in [ArrayExpress](https://www.ebi.ac.uk/arrayexpress/) or [GEO](http://www.ncbi.nlm.nih.gov/geo/).

-##Experiment metadata requirements
+## Experiment metadata requirements

 Requirements are laid out like this: